Aki78/GodotCPUDesign/README.md

 <!--[Project information](#project-info)-->
 ## Introduction
-A simple logic gate simulator.
+A simple logic gate simulator in Godot.

 ## Key Bindings
 You must be in normal mode in order to switch to different modes